Introduction

 Instructions

-- Preheat your oven to 350°F (175°C) and line a muffin tin with paper liners.
+- Preheat oven to 350°F (175°C).
+Line a standard 12-cup muffin tin with paper liners and set aside.

 - In a medium bowl, whisk together the flour, baking powder, and salt until well combined.
+This ensures even distribution of leavening agents throughout the batter.

 - Add the eggs one at a time, beating well after each addition.
-Mix in the vanilla extract.
+Then mix in the vanilla extract until fully incorporated.

-- Bake for 18-20 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean or with just a few moist crumbs.
+The tops should be lightly golden.

 Pro Tips for Perfect Cupcakes